-The Mustang is Lee Trevino's only course design in Southwest Florida, and it carries the playing philosophy that defined his career: the course should challenge accomplished golfers without humiliating higher-handicap players.
-Opened in 1996 at Lely Resort, the Mustang achieves this through generous fairway widths combined with well-positioned hazards that create different levels of risk depending on which tee box a golfer selects.
-Trevino's personal approach to the game favored shotmaking and creativity over brute force, and the Mustang reflects that sensibility in its routing and its green complexes.
+The Mustang at Lely Resort is Lee Trevino's only course design in Southwest Florida, opened in 1996, and it carries the playing philosophy that defined his career: challenge accomplished golfers without humiliating higher-handicaps.
+The Mustang delivers that through generous fairway widths combined with well-positioned hazards that create different levels of risk depending on which tee box you pick.
+Trevino's own game favoured shotmaking and creativity over brute force, and the routing reflects that sensibility throughout.

-Twelve lakes integrate into the routing, but Trevino positioned them to function as lateral boundaries rather than forced carries on most holes.
-The effect is a course that presents water as a visual constant without making it the dominant strategic element.
-Golfers who stay in the center of the fairway rarely encounter water on their second shot; golfers who chase distance by cutting corners will find the lakes positioned precisely where ambition exceeds execution.
-This is the central design tension of the Mustang: the safe play is always available, but the aggressive play offers tangible rewards for golfers with the skill to execute it.
+Twelve lakes integrate into the routing, but Trevino positioned them as lateral boundaries rather than forced carries on most holes.
+Water becomes a visual constant without dominating the strategy.
+Stay in the centre of the fairway and you'll rarely meet water on your second shot; chase distance by cutting corners and the lakes sit precisely where ambition exceeds execution.
+The central tension here is that the safe play is always available, and the aggressive play offers tangible rewards if you have the skill to execute.

-At 7,230 yards from the tips, the Mustang is the longest course in the mid-range tier and carries a slope of 141 and a course rating of 75.3.
-Those numbers indicate a serious test from the back tees, comparable in difficulty to several of the premium courses in the destination.
-The forward tee options, however, bring the course into a range that recreational golfers can enjoy without losing a sleeve of balls per nine.
-This scalability is Trevino's central design achievement here.
-The course plays fundamentally differently depending on the tee selection, and the variety makes it one of the better choices in Naples for groups with varied handicaps traveling together.
+At 7,230 yards from the tips with a slope of 141 and a course rating of 75.3, the Mustang is the longest course in the mid-range tier and a serious test from the back, comparable in difficulty to several premium courses in the destination.
+The forward tees, however, bring it into a range recreational golfers can enjoy without losing a sleeve of balls per nine.
+That scalability is Trevino's design achievement here.
+The course plays fundamentally differently depending on tee selection, which makes it one of the better choices in Naples for groups with varied handicaps travelling together.

-The conditioning at Lely Resort is consistent across both courses, and the Mustang benefits from the same maintenance standards that keep the Flamingo Island tournament-ready.
-Greens run true, bunkers are well-maintained, and the fairways provide clean lies throughout peak season.
-The shared clubhouse and practice facilities between the two courses create an efficient operation that keeps pace of play moving and provides a seamless experience for golfers playing both layouts.
-The practice range is adequate for a proper warm-up, and the putting green gives an accurate preview of the speeds golfers will encounter on the course.
-The overall facility feels well-managed without reaching for resort-level service, which is appropriate for a public-access operation at this price point.
+Conditioning at Lely is consistent across both courses, and the Mustang benefits from the same maintenance standards that keep Flamingo Island tournament-ready.
+Greens run true, bunkers are well-maintained, and fairways give clean lies through peak season.
+The shared clubhouse and practice facilities between the two courses keep the operation efficient and pace moving.
+The range gives you a proper warm-up, and the putting green previews the speeds you'll meet on the course.
+Service feels well-managed without reaching for resort-level polish, which is appropriate for a public-access operation at this price point.

-Green fees of $150 to $200 in peak season and $75 to $120 off-peak match the Flamingo Island pricing, with cart included.
-Booking is available through the resort directly, GolfNow, and TeeOff.
-For golfers choosing between the two Lely courses when time permits only one round, the Mustang is the better choice for higher-handicap players and mixed-ability groups.
-The Flamingo Island rewards the accomplished golfer who enjoys navigating water hazards and reading large, contoured greens.
-The Mustang provides more room off the tee and a fairer test from the middle tees, which is what most visiting golfers actually need from a mid-range round.
+Green fees run $150 to $200 in peak season and $75 to $120 off-peak, matching Flamingo Island, with cart included.
+If you're choosing between the two Lely courses and time only allows one round, take the Mustang if you have higher-handicaps in the group or mixed abilities.
+Take Flamingo Island if you want to navigate water hazards and read large, contoured greens.
+The Mustang gives you more room off the tee and a fairer test from the middle tees, which is what most visiting golfers actually need from a mid-range round.

 Peter Jacobsen and Jim Hardy championship design adjacent to JW Marriott Marco Island, with restricted access November through April.